playsms/playsms/README.md

 * Send SMS to single mobile phone
 * Send SMS broadcasted to a group of mobile phones, or SMS bulk
 * Support sending text, flash and unicode messages
-* Capable of handling large amount of SMS (a user tested 200k SMS a day)
-* Receive private SMS to Inbox and forward it to email (mobile2web) and user's mobile phone
+* Receive private SMS to Inbox and forward it to email or user's mobile phone
 * Forward single SMS from mobile to a group of mobile phones
 * Provides SMS to email and email to SMS by polling mailbox
 * SMS autoreply, for easy autoreplying formatted incoming SMS